eldar702/InvertGAN/README.md

 ## Contact
-For any queries or further information, please contact [Your Email].
+For any queries or further information, please contact [Eldarshlomi7@gmail.com].

 ---

-Make sure to fill in or adjust any placeholders, such as the `License` or `Contact` sections, based on your actual project details or preferences.